pbest/styleplate-scss-grid/README.md

-# sass-grid
+# Styleplate's Semantic SCSS Grid
-A super flexible, simple, and 'semantic' SASS-based grid system
+A super flexible, simple, and 'semantic' SASS-based grid system.
+This SCSS partial can be used stand alone or part of the Styleplate build system.

 # How to use: #
 1. Edit variables to match design